Tags

 What really gives an indication as to his burgeoning know-how is found in its extended instrumental passage.
 This was the part you might’ve been leery about heading in, knowing that he’ll want to give himself the leading role in the arrangement and knowing just as well that unless he traded his trumpet for a tenor sax that it was likely to misfire badly, sinking what might otherwise be a good record.

-But while he does indeed handle the lead chores, what jumps out at you right away is the fact that he’s figured it out, the elusive mystery of how to incorporate a jazz instrument into rock ‘n’ roll.
-Finally someone in the rock universe conceptually gets it!
+But while he does indeed handle the lead chores, what jumps out at you right away is the fact that he’s figured out the elusive mystery of how to incorporate a jazz instrument into rock ‘n’ roll.
+Finally someone in the rock universe conceptually gets it and is learning how to shed their reliance on the outdated trumpet whose tone and playing style have been the proverbial sore thumb sticking out on so many records.

 Normally the trumpet’s lines go on far too long, winding their way around the tune until they strangle it like a kudzu vine.
 But Bartholomew plays his trumpet here more like a saxophone, with short emphatic blasts, keeping it in the lower range at first and using the higher notes at the end of his solo in much the same way a tenor sax will start to soar into an alto’s range to deliver more ear-popping squeals as it reaches the crescendo.